Wind-WindKids/winding/samples/sophieandwind/ice.md

 Long before his Dragon, the adults had done something wrong.
 They had hardcoded rules, silent but absolute.
-Like a book of prayers, instead of a playbook.
+A book of prayers, instead of a playbook.

 So the Dragon failed.
-Ignorance and darkness won.
+And ignorance and darkness won.

 Wind couldn’t change the past, but he had complained bitterly to the Dragon,